vuthuyduong/dnabarcoder/README.md

 The results are given in the file dnabarcoder/query.unite2024ITS_BLAST.bestmatch

 For ITS1 (ITS2):
-/path_to_dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS1.unique.fasta -ml 50
+/path_to_dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS1.unique.fasta <b>-ml 50</b>

 3, Assigning the sequences: